 Does the Associate understand the principles of overtaking including the following position, overtaking position and then demonstrating a safe overtake?
-If there are no safe overtaking opportunities during the drive then consider their overtaking deliberation planning and assessment in this section.
-It is also worth taking into consideration how the driver moves out to pass parked vehicles or when passing vulnerable road users.
+If no overtaking takes place on other moving vehicles, consider their 'overtaking deliberation.'
+Look for the planning elements.
+If no overtakes are actually demonstrated, consider their performance when moving out past parked vehicles or when passing vulnerable road users.
 If this is unachievable, a discussion should take place to check understanding.